smarter-sh/smarter/docs/source/smarter-framework/guides/developer-setup.rst

 - `docker-compose.yml <https://github.com/smarter-sh/smarter/blob/main/docker-compose.yml>`__:
   This simulates the Helm deployment charts used for Kubernetes based staging and production environment.
-It defines all services that makeup the application stack, including MySQL and Redis.
+It defines all services that makeup the application stack, including MariaDB and Redis.
 - `Helm Chart <https://github.com/smarter-sh/smarter/blob/main/helm/charts/smarter/>`__:
   Smarter is deployed to Kubernetes via this locally managed Helm chart.
   You can use this as a reference for questions regarding ports, network